 Our business is capital-intensive.
 Our capital requirements include manufacturing equipment and materials.
-In addition, we have historically fueled our growth, in part, through acquisitions, including the Dodge acquisition completed on November 1, 2021.
+In addition, we have historically fueled our growth, in part, through acquisitions.
 We have historically met our working capital, capital expenditure requirements and acquisition funding needs through our net cash flows provided by operations, various debt arrangements and sale of equity to investors.
-We believe that operating cash flows and available credit under the Revolving Credit Facility and New Foreign Revolver will provide adequate resources to fund internal growth initiatives for the foreseeable future.
-For further discussion regarding the funding of the Dodge acquisition, refer to Part II, Item 8 - Notes 9, 12 and 17.
+We believe that operating cash flows and available credit under our revolving bank credit facilities will provide adequate resources to fund internal growth initiatives for the foreseeable future.